PyConPL/Book/2017/workshops/pytest_parametric_tests/text.md

     connection.close()
 ```

-Bare in mind that if the tests fail, the last line of this fixture would never
+Bare in mind that if a test fails, the last line of this fixture would never
 get executed.
 To make sure the connection get's closed even on failed test,
-you would use a classical `try-finally` block:
+you would use a classic `try-finally` block:

 ```python
 @pytest.fixture